 Personal StatementThis is a time of transition and new ideas.
-St. Edward's University Journalism and Digital Media students are landing internships and jobs and heading off to the best graduate programs in the country.
+St. Edward's University Journalism and Digital Media students are learning highly transferable and in-demand digital skills.
+They are landing internships and jobs and heading off to the best graduate programs in the country.
 As important, they are learning to be discerning and engaged news consumers.
 I hope you will join us.

-Some French, some Mandarin.
+Some French, some Mandarin

 College Media Association, member

 - Our China Stories, a digital storytelling site and oral history archive for the Chinese adoption community.